Roof issues threaten to delay Mercedes-Benz Stadium opening

 The Falcons say they'll have an update on the construction timeline within the next few days.

-The newspaper reports issues with the complex roof have already delayed the opening twice, first pushing back the target from March 1 to June 1 and then pushing it back further to July 30.
+Issues with the technologically complex roof have already delayed the opening twice, first pushing back the target from March 1 to June 1, and then pushing it back further to July 30, the newspaper reported.

+The organization hasn't changed the July 30 opening date at this point but is ''working through the construction timelines,'' Steve Cannon, CEO of Falcons parent company AMB Group, said in a statement to the newspaper.

+''No announced event dates have been changed, and work is moving forward at a rapid pace,'' Cannon said.

 ---